ConfuddledPenguin/SimpleShell/README.md

 ###LICENSE:###

-All of the content of this repository belongs the person who wrote it.
+All of the content of this repository belongs the people who wrote it.
 Only they have permission to copy and distribute the content.